 Can you blame them?
 No one likes being deceived, especially when you’re at a disadvantage in terms of healthcare IT knowledge.
 Francis Bacon’s age-old ‘knowledge is power’ adage holds particularly true in the seller-client relationship.

 Choosing an EHR for your practice is stressful enough, so we’ve put together a list of sales tricks to avoid while demoing different EHR options for your practice.

-Company uses a smaller database to make system seem faster.
+The company uses a smaller database to make the system seem faster.